sadhana70/Bauddhanath_Stupa/README.md

-# 3D Modeling and Rendering of Dharahara and Ghantaghar using OpenGl
+# 3D Modeling and Rendering of Bauddhanath Stupa using OpenGL

 ## Introduction

 This is a Computer Graphics project done in the fifth semester of computer Engineering by:

-- Sandeep Acharya (075BCT074)
-- Sangam Chaulagain (075BCT078)
-- Saujan Tiwari  (075BCT083)
+- Sadhana Panthi (078BCT069)
+- Samikshya Bhusal (078BCT074)
+- Shalu Khebang (078BCT082)
+- Shreya Shrestha (078BCT085)

 ## Libraries Used